Kendjam Lodge - Fly fishing only

 $3,200 + $320 Native Community Fee

-All internal charter flights and all necessary boat and ground transfers in Brazil, one overnight at the hotel in Manaus upon arrival, use of guide-operated aluminum boats per two anglers, fishing licenses, all meals at the Lodge, wine and beer with dinner, daily laundry service, as of 2019, Untamed Angling provides Global Rescue Medical Evacuation Coverage a $119.00 value, and upon request, our eBook Fly Fishing for Peacock Bass by Larry Schoenborn.
+All internal charter flights and all necessary boat and ground transfers in Brazil, one overnight at the hotel in Manaus upon arrival, use of guide-operated aluminum boats per two anglers, fishing license, all meals at the Lodge, wine and beer with dinner, daily laundry service, as of 2019, Untamed Angling provides Global Rescue Medical Evacuation Coverage a $119.00 value, and upon request, our 65-page eBook Fly Fishing for Peacock Bass by Larry Schoenborn.

 Packages do not include: